time2study/Sugihara-Optimized/README.md

-Aims to study, optimize and implement algorithms of UAVs' path planning what could enable them to work together collecing all data from sensors(3D space) more efficiently.
+Aims to study, optimize and implement algorithms of UAVs' path planning which could enable them to work together collecing all data from sensors(3D space) more efficiently.

 **THIS IS** the major part which I worked on during our group project - dronekey